Mandosis/blog/README.md

 # Blog

-This repository is for a developer focused blogging software that can be used to share code and ideas.
+This repository is for developer focused blogging software that can be used to share code and ideas.

 ## Instructions